CarlosMoyaT/CarlosMoyaT-Spring-boot-microservicios/README.md

 ## Security & Authentication
 - **Keycloak** – Identity and access management with SSO support.
-- **Circuit Breaker pattern** – A resilience strategy in distributed systems that prevents cascading failures by detecting when a service is failing.

 ## Containerization
 - **Docker** – Used to containerize microservices, ensuring environment consistency and simplifying deployment and scalability.